0x0F1x/SubGen/README.md

 SubGen provides an advanced solution for subdomain enumeration using GAN-based machine learning, offering exceptional customization and intelligence.

 ### **1. Adjustable Subdomain Levels**
 - 🎯 **Granular Control**: Specify the depth of subdomain generation with the `--level` parameter.
-Choose from a wide range of levels (e.g., 1-10) to determine the complexity and depth of generated subdomains.
+Choose from a wide range of levels (exam 1-5) to determine the complexity and depth of generated subdomains.
 - 🧩 **Customizable Enumeration**: Enables targeted discovery of subdomains for deep or shallow reconnaissance, based on user needs.

 ### **2. Pattern Combination Based on TLD**